-Note: Weblate tries to detect Subversion repository layout automatically - it supports both direct URLs for branch or repositories with standard layout (branches/, tags/ and trunk/).
-More info about this is to be found in the git-svn documentation.
+: Weblate tries to detect Subversion repository layout automatically - it supports both direct URLs for branch or repositories with standard layout (branches/, tags/ and trunk/).
+More info about this is to be foud in the git-svn documentation.
 If your repository does not have a standard layout and you encounter erros, try including the branch name in the repository URL and leaving branch empty.

-Changed in version 2.19: Before this, there was only support for standard layout repositories.
+2.19: Before this, there was only support for standard layout repositories.